Author: Jaye Kelly-Johnston

 - Contingency management (CM): Digital or app-based reinforcements (vouchers, points) to reward verified abstinence or engagement.

-- Medication-assisted treatment (MAT): Remote initiation and follow-up for medications like buprenorphine are increasingly supported, with local coordination for labs and pharmacy access.
+- Medication-assisted treatment (MAT): Remote initiation and follow-up for medications like buprenorphine are increasingly supported.
+Local coordination is provided for labs and pharmacy access.

-Example: A hybrid program may use weekly teletherapy CBT sessions with digital skill modules and an app-based CM reward system to reinforce attendance and abstinence milestones.
+Example: A hybrid program may use weekly teletherapy CBT sessions.
+It could include digital skill modules.
+An app-based CM reward system reinforces attendance and abstinence milestones.

 Engagement, relapse prevention, and family involvement